ejosephslab/pgrna/README.md

 This repository is intended to accompany our manuscript.
 For more information please refer to:

 Polyvalent Guide RNAs for CRISPR Antivirals
-Rammyani Bagchi, Rachel Tinker-Kulberg, Tinku Supakar, Sydney Chamberlain, Ayalew Ligaba-Osena, and Eric A. Josephs*
+Rammyani Bagchi, Rachel Tinker-Kulberg, Tinku Supakar, Sydney Chamberlain, Ayalew Ligaba-Osena, and Eric A. Josephs*, bioRxiv (preprint), 2021.
 doi: https://doi.org/10.1101/2021.02.25.430352

 ## Installation instructions